Stanley Levison

-Stanley David Levison (May 2, 1912 – September 12, 1979) was an American businessman and lawyer who became a lifelong activist in progressive causes.
+Stanley David Levison (May 2, 1912 – September 12, 1979) was an American businessman and lawyer who became a lifelong activist in socialist causes.
 He is best known as an advisor to and close friend of Martin Luther King Jr., for whom he helped write speeches, raise funds, and organize events.

 Early life

 Levison was born in New York City on May 2, 1912, to a Jewish family.
-Levison attended the University of Michigan, Columbia University, and the New School for Social Research.
-He received two law degrees from St. John's University.
+Levison attended the University of Michigan, Columbia University, and the New School for Social Research before earning his Bachelor of Laws and Master of Laws from St. John's University.
 While serving as treasurer of the American Jewish Congress in Manhattan, he aided in the defense of Julius and Ethel Rosenberg.
-During this period, he worked for a variety of liberal causes.
+During this period, he worked for a variety of leftist causes.